 In repeating this drill over the course of days or weeks, you are building up your dog’s skills by waiting for incrementally longer hesitations until it becomes clear she is beginning to understand.

 As with any training, don’t force the dog.
 Work slowly within the dog’s physical and emotional comfort zone to avoid falls.
+Training should be fun and your dog will learn better if she's happy and not frustrated.
 Be patient!